pbs-assess/TTTworkshop/README.md

 ### Participants

 (From Susan's 23rd July spreadsheet, Andy updated Pacific participants, then continually updating as necessary).

+If you cannot attend then please email me and your local TESA rep.

 | Region | Name |
 | ------ | -----|